Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 ---

 ### <u>Problem Statement</u>
 The National Basketball Association (NBA) is the global premier men’s professional basketball league.
 While players traditionally have specific positions, the sport is evolving to be more positionless, with centers attempting more three-point shots and guards driving to the basket for dunks.
 Using this dataset, we will apply PCA techniques to identify players on a lower dimension and determine which players explain the most variance.
 We will also explore which features are most important for predicting a player's position.
+The goal for this project is to predict the position of a player given different features.

 ### <u>Exploratory Data Analysis - EDA</u>